landarskiy/debug_bricks/packages/debug_bricks_easy_localization/README.md

 UI component which displays information about the current locale and provides the possibility to change it.

+## Dependencies

+This package use [easy_localization](https://pub.dev/packages/easy_localization) package as a localization framework.
+To use this debug brick is required to set up and use easy_localization.

 ## Getting started

 Add to your `pubspec.yaml`: